minemidnight/eris-additions/README.md

 * createEmbed(embed) / sendEmbed(embed) - send an embed

-Returns: A promise that is resolved with the sent message or rejected with the erorr
+Returns: A promise that is resolved with the sent message or rejected with the error

 Same as Client.createEmbed, but no need for the channelID